Family Activity – Traditional Foods and Healing

 - 1 tbsp lemon juice

 In a blender or food processor, combine all ingredients and blend until you have a uniform consistency.
 You can serve on toast or crackers, or it can be made into a meal when added to pasta and chicken.
 It is delicious and nutritious!
 Feed your Indian!
-Please watch videos.

 Dandelion

-Foods and Healing Unit
+Traditional Foods and Healing Unit

 Traditional Foods and Healing explores different plants that have been essential to the survival of our ancestors and people today.